Ingridsaeters/Ciliate-niche-evolution/README.md

   - Prune away all ASVs from Europe, North America, and South East Asia (one by one) and infer evolutionary rates for terrestrial ciliates (for any 5 variables including temp and precipitation).
 - Check if metaPR2 has greater ciliate diversity. *Mahwash* (If yes, switch to metaPR2??).
 - Download new version of EukBank (https://zenodo.org/records/7804946). *Ingrid*
 - Download animal and plant phylogenies and metadata from Liu et al 2020. *Mahwash*
+- Date phylogenies. *Mahwash*

 ### Notes/Ideas/etc
 - Maybe exclude climate measurements outside 2-3 standard deviations as they could be due to "windblown" ciliates.